j605/blog/content/books/index.md

 So my plan is to list the books I've read and try to do reviews if possible.

 # Currently Reading
+* All About Love, New Visions by Bell Hooks.
 * Emotional Intelligence by Daniel Coleman.
 * Infectious Greed by Frank Partnoy.
 * The Women Who Walked Into Doors by Roddy Doyle.